-- 1. No other municipality in Colorado has yet passed such a tax on oil and gas extraction.
-It is possible a lawsuit would be filed challenging the city's right to tax businesses in this new manner with the citizens of Boulder paying the legal fees. - 2.
-It has been proven time and again that local law cannot supersede state law, just as state law cannot supersede federal law.
-This is a foundational construct of our democracy; it applies to private property rights, interstate commerce, and development of natural resources, to name a few. - 3.
+- 2. It has been proven time and again that local law cannot supersede state law, just as state law cannot supersede federal law.
+This is a foundational construct of our democracy, and it applies to private property rights, interstate commerce, and development of natural resources, to name a few - 3.
 This measure fails to reference the unmeasurable benefits oil and natural gas provides modern society. - 4.
 Citizens need to know that this measure veers dangerously outside the city's purview.

-Ballot Issue 2D Authorize Retention of All Sugar-Sweetened Beverages Tax Revenue
+City of Boulder Ballot Issue 2D Authorize Retention of All Sugar-Sweetened Beverages Tax Revenue

-WITHOUT RAISING TAXES MAY THE CITY KEEP ALL REVENUES FROM THE

-2016 VOTER-APPROVED SUGAR-SWEETENED BEVERAGE PRODUCT DISTRIBUTION EXCISE TAX, AND CON-TINUE TO COLLECT THE TAX AT THE PREVIOUSLY APPROVED RATE, AND SPEND ALL REVENUES COLLECTED FOR THE HEALTH EQUITY-RELATED PUR-POSES PREVIOUSLY APPROVED BY THE VOTERS, WITHOUT REFUNDING TO DISTRIBUTORS THE AMOUNT THAT EXCEEDED THE REVENUE ESTIMATES APPROVED BY VOTERS IN 2016?
+WITHOUT RAISING TAXES MAY THE CITY KEEP ALL REVENUES FROM THE 2016 VOTER-APPROVED SUGAR-SWEETENED BEVERAGE PRODUCT DISTRIBUTION EXCISE TAX, AND CONTINUE TO COLLECT THE TAX AT THE PREVIOUSLY APPROVED RATE, AND SPEND ALL REVENUES COLLECTED FOR THE HEALTH EQUITY-RELATED PURPOSES PREVIOUSLY APPROVED BY THE VOTERS, WITHOUT REFUNDING TO DISTRIBUTORS THE AMOUNT THAT EXCEEDED THE REVENUE ESTIMATES APPROVED BY VOTERS IN 2016?

-Question 2D would allow revenue in excess of the originally estimated revenue to be kept by the City and used as stipulated in the promotion of health equity programs for 2018 and future years.
+Measure 2D would allow revenue in excess of the originally estimated revenue to be kept by the City and used as stipulated in the promotion of health equity programs for 2018 and future years.

-In 2016 voters approved the Sugar-Sweetened Beverage Product Distribution Tax which charges beverage distributors a two-cent excise tax on each beverage that contained at least 5 grams of added sweeteners per 12-fluid ounces.
+In 2016 voters approved the Sugar-Sweetened Beverage Product Distribution Tax (SSB tax) which charges beverage distributors a two-cent excise tax on each beverage that contained at least 5 grams of added sweeteners per 12 fluid ounces.

-The dedicated uses of this excise tax are health promotion, general wellness programs, and chronic disease prevention by means of access to safe and clean drinking water, healthy foods, and nutrition, food, and other health programs.
+The dedicated uses of this excise tax are health promotion, general wellness pro-grams, and chronic disease prevention by means of access to safe and clean drinking water, healthy foods, and nutrition, food, and other health programs.

-The Taxpayer Bill of Rights (TABOR) requires revenue that exceeds the estimate of a voter-approved tax measure to be refunded to the entity that paid the taxes.
-The City anticipates that the SSB tax will bring in \$1.4 million more than the estimated \$3.8 million.
+The Taxpayer Bill of Rights (TABOR) requires that revenue that exceeds the estimate of a voter-approved tax measure be refunded to the entity that paid the taxes.
+The City of Boulder anticipates that the SSB tax will bring in \$5.2 million in the first full year, which is \$1.4 million more than the original estimate of \$3.8 million.